-The technique teaches you how to prioritise your tasks and focus on your objectives while striving for increased productivity.
+The technique teaches you how to prioritise your tasks and focus on your objectives while striving for increased productivity and better time management.
 Maybe it will encourage you to build a habit that will help you be more productive and feel satisfied with achieving your goals?
 Or maybe you’ll get to like frogs. ;)

 Another technique which depicts prioritising as the key to productivity is the ABCDE method.
-If you want to adopt this method, just like for many other techniques, what you need to start with is a to-do list.
+If you want to adopt this method, just like for many other productivity techniques, what you need to start with is one thing – a to-do list.
 Take a moment to think about the tasks you want to get done and your objectives for doing them.
-Then, instead of getting straight to work, start from the first task on your list and, one by one, try to assess how important they are.
-That’s important because it’s natural for your brain to choose the tasks which are less challenging and require less energy before the more demanding ones, but they might not be the ones you should devote your time to in the first place.
-The ABCDE method encourages you to consider the real value of your tasks so once you’ve prepared a to-do list, you should assign one letter to them: A, B, C, D or E, according to their priority.
+Then, instead of getting straight to work, look at your jobs list and try to assess how important they are.
+The ABCDE method encourages you to consider the real value of your responsibilites so once you’ve prepared a to-do list, you should assign a letter to them: A, B, C, D or E, according to their priority.
 ‘A’ goes for the most important ones and ‘E’ for those with the least priority.

 You can use the method for any period of time and prepare a new list every day or just once a week.
 Choose the option that best suits your needs to make the most of it and undergo productivity personal transformation.

 The Pareto Principle, also known as the 80/20 rule states that 80% of the effects come from 20% of the causes.
 It’s reflected in many areas of business – for example, 20% of clients generate 80% of income or 20% of your marketing messages account for 80% of your campaign results – and our everyday life – like when you wear 20% of your clothes for 80% of time.
 So what does it have to do with productivity?
 It does a lot and that’s why you should learn to use it to your benefit.

-Even though it might seem like the Pareto Principle suggests you should work less, it’s definitely not the case.
+Even though it might seem like the Pareto Principle suggests you should do less, it’s definitely not the case.
 Instead, it shows that you should reconsider what you put the most effort into and whether these are the things that will bring the most effects.
 It’s one of the best productivity tips from this guide.
-To be more productive, then, you should look for areas which are well worth your effort and focus on them more, leaving the less important ones aside sometimes.
-So, when drawing up a to-do list, put the tasks that will deliver the biggest results first and focus on them for more time than on the less important ones.
-Thanks to that, you’ll be more productive and you’ll start to deliver better results.
+To be more productive, then, you should look for areas which are well worth your effort and focus on them more, to get more done with little time.
+So, when drawing up a to-do list, put the things that will deliver the biggest results first and focus on them for more time than on the less important ones.
+Thanks to that, you’ll be more productive and you’ll focus on important tasks without distractions.

 One of the most logical and hard to do working techniques.
-This technique is based on the premise that we tend to waste our mental energy on planning and worrying about approaching deadlines too much and it distracts us from what we should really focus on.
-Every task you add to your to-do list throughout a day makes a part of your focus go to the task.
+This technique is based on the premise that people tend to waste our mental energy on planning and worrying about approaching deadlines too much and it distracts us from what we should really focus on.
+Every one task you add to your to-do list throughout a day makes a part of your focus go to the task.
 When you open your email in the morning and see all the messages you need to respond to, the same thing happens, and so on.
 That’s why, to free your brain from the distractors, you should set a deadline by which you will not check your inbox.
 As the name of the method suggests, it could be noon, but if that’s not feasible for you, you can just as well set any other deadline and stick to it.

 Eisenhower, the 34th president of the United States, lived one of the most productive lives you could imagine.
-But that’s not the only thing he’s known for.
-He was also a general in the US Army, the Supreme Commander of the Allied Forces in Europe during World War II, launched programs that led to the development of the Interstate Highway System in the US, the launch of the internet, NASA and use of alternative energy sources.
+He was also a general in the US Army, launched programs that led to the development of the Interstate Highway System in the US, the launch of the internet, NASA and use of alternative energy sources.
 And that’s not even the end of the list.
 How come he managed to do so much?
 He remained extremely productive throughout his life and it’s the ability that let him become so successful.

 His productivity technique, known as the Eisenhower Box, is a strategy for taking action and organising your tasks.
 What you need to do is use a decision-making matrix which will separate your tasks based on four categories:

-Urgent tasks are ones that you need to react to, such as emails, phone calls, etc. while important tasks are ones that contribute to you long-term goals.
+Urgent assignements are ones that you need to react to, such as emails, phone calls, etc. while important responsibilites are ones that contribute to you long-term goals.

-Starting from the first category, these are the tasks you should do immediately, then those which should be scheduled for later, then tasks which you will delegate to someone else and the rest just needs to be eliminated.
+Starting from the first category, these are things you should do immediately, then those which should be scheduled for later, then ones which you will delegate to someone else and the rest just needs to be eliminated.
 As simple as that, the technique helps decide what’s worth your time and what’s not and focus on your objectives, rather than waste time doing things that seem to contribute to your productivity, while they’re in fact not valuable at all.

 Kanban is a project management system which is at the same time simple and powerful.
 It can significantly increase your personal level of productivity and that of your team as well.
 Kanban is a an agile framework commonly used in software development and can be successfully implemented for any other area, as it’s easy to customise and brings many benefits.

 To be able to implement kanban, you need a kanban board – you can use a kanban-based task management tool or a regular whiteboard and sticky notes, whatever works for you.
 Then you should divide your project into categories, such as: To Do, Doing and Done, but you can just as well come up with your own categories.
 The most important thing is to reflect the stages of a project.
-All tasks within the project should be divided between the categories and their status should be updated on a regular basis.
-If you use a task management app, it’s a good practice to set deadlines and enable reminders to make it even easier for you to focus on what’s important.
+All jobs within the project should be divided between the categories and their status should be updated on a regular basis.

 A good approach to setting goals is a successful goal-setting strategy.
 It helps you stay focused and manage your expectations.
 Thanks to that, your productivity increases and you can see a steady progress.
 Hence another productivity method, namely SMART goals that you can find useful.